-Net Debt 2023 €6,447m 2022 €6,786m 2021 €4,946m 2020 €5,120m 2019 €5,239m

-Total of borrowings and other debt plus lease liabilities less cash and cash equivalents (excluding any restricted cash).

-Net debt is a measure of how leveraged the Group is and if it is in line with its key covenants.
+EBITDA before excep tional items Definition Operating profit before interest, taxation, depreciation, impairments (including non- trading net impairment losses on financial assets), amortisation, revenue from supply contributions and exceptional items separately disclosed in the Income Statement.
+2023 €1,976m 2022 €1,675m Strategic Relevance EBITDA is a key measure of the cash generated in the Group during the year which is then available for strategic investments, repayment of debt and dividend payments.
+2021 €1,493m 2020 €1,358m Performance The increase in EBITDA is driven primarily by increased energy margins.
+For further 2019 €1,432m detail see Financial Review on page 54.
+Foundational Capabilities Financial Strength Net Debt Definition Total of borrowings and other debt plus lease liabilities less cash and cash equivalents 2023 €6,447m (excluding any restricted cash).
+2022 €6,786m Strategic Relevance Net debt is a measure of how leveraged the Group is and if it is in line with its key 2021 €4,946m covenants.
 Net debt will grow as ESB partly funds its capital investment programmes with borrowings.

-Net debt has decreased mainly due to cash profits during the year, positive movements in net cash collateral and other positive working capital movements offset to some extent by the level of capital expenditure during the year and interest, tax and dividend payments.
+2020 €5,120m Performance 2019 €5,239m Net debt has decreased mainly due to cash profits during the year, positive movements in net cash collateral and other positive working capital movements offset to some extent by the level of capital expenditure during the year and interest, tax and dividend

+Strategic

+Objectives

+2023 €1,729m Additions to property, plant and equipment, intangible assets (excluding emissions allowances) plus additions to equity accounted investees.
+2022 €1,395m Strategic Relevance ESB is in a period of significant capital investment for both its networks' businesses 2021 €1,223m and Generation and Trading (GT).
+2020 €1,115m Performance The increase in capital expenditure primarily reflects the capital investment in the 2019 €1,242m networks and GT businesses.
 For further detail see Financial Review on page 54.

-Foundational Capabilities

-Capital Expenditure Definition Additions to property, plant and equipment, intangible assets (excluding emissions allowances) plus additions to equity accounted investees.
-Strategic Relevance €1,395m 2022 ESB is in a period of significant capital investment for both its networks' businesses and Generation and Trading (GT). €1,223m 2021 2020 €1,115m Performance The increase in capital expenditure primarily reflects the capital investment in the €1.242m networks and GT businesses.
-For further detail see Financial Review on page 54.
-Strategic Objectives Infrastructure Capabilities